Frequently Asked Questions

 What if I find a class is not for me?

 We are producing our classes to a very high standard with professional video and audio techniques in order to help you succeed.
 We believe our classes are priced accordingly and are a great value.
-But if you don’t agree, we offer a 100% money-back guarantee within 30 days.
+But if you don’t agree, Sandia Workshops offers a 100% money-back guarantee within 30 days.
 Just contact us below.
 We will unenroll you from the class and initiate a refund.

 Why would I want to learn online?

-With the health emergency caused by COVID-19, many in-person classes are being cancelled or are moving online, but there are also other great reasons for learning online:
+With the health emergency caused by COVID-19, many in-person classes moved online, but there are also other great reasons for learning online:

 Those of us who live near a large city have many opportunities to learn in person from local and national instructors.
 Even still, workshops can sell out or you might have a scheduling conflict for that date.

 Online classes allow you to study at your own pace when you feel like it.
 You always have the best view in the house – right over the instructor’s shoulder.
 Because everything is captured on video, you can replay a particular stroke or letter as many times as you like – even at different speeds!
 There’s no need to worry about being left behind or missing something.
-Plus, if you find the class is a bit too advanced for your current skill level, or you feel you’ve forgotten the plot, just repeat the class later – you have lifetime access!
+Plus, if you find the class is a bit too advanced for your current skill level, you can repeat the lessons when you have more experience.

 I’m confused by all the terminology!?!